Parenthetical Citations

 A Web Page

 Author’s Name.
 “Web Page Title.”
-Site Name.
-Last Update.
-Web.
-Date of access.
+Site Name, Publisher, date of publication or last update, location.